uprighted-learners/unit-4-passing-data/readme.md

 ## Objective

-Extend the [Hello Frenemy WWW Lab](https://github.com/uprighted-learners/unit-4-hello-frenemy-www/tree/solution) and refactor it to utilize conditional routing and URL parameters.
+Extend the [Hello Frenemy WWW exercise](https://github.com/uprighted-learners/unit-4-hello-frenemy-www/tree/solution) and refactor it to utilize conditional routing and URL parameters.

 ## Learning

-In this lab, we will practice conditionally routing a user and utilizing information passed in the URL.
+In this exercise, we will practice conditionally routing a user and utilizing information passed in the URL.
 All topics described in Hello Frenemy WWW will be utilized along with the following new ones.

 Topics: